Andrew7-7/Joblink/BUILD.md

 ### 3. Deploy the project locally.

-Deploy your project to your local developer environment with the command:
+Deploy your project to your local developer environment with:

 ```
+npm install
 dfx deploy

 ```